7 Deadly Mistakes GMAT Test-takers Make

 The GMAT is your ticket to a B-school, where you’ll be transformed into a future business leader.
 So, like any good business decision, your preparation for the GMAT must also be driven by strategy, meticulously planned and well-executed.
 However smart or hardworking you are, if you do not have a clear strategy for the GMAT and do not manage the challenges and traps the test sets, you will end up with a score far removed from your expectations.

-Today, we’d like to share with you, some best practices and tips that have worked extremely well for hundreds of our students.
+Today, we’d like to share with you, some best GMAT Prep methods that have worked extremely well for hundreds of our students.

 1. More Is Not Better